saleor/saleor-docs/docs/advanced/debug-tools.md

 ### Silk

-You can control Silk’s presence via environmental variable `ENABLE_SILK`.
+You can control Silk’s presence via the environmental variable `ENABLE_SILK`.
 It controls django-silk and defaults to <em>False</em>.

 #### Setting environment variable